 Following successful audits of Lobbyist Activity Reports in 2016, the Commission approved Staff Counsel's request that the audits continue annually.
-In 2020, 20 Activity Reports filed by lobbyists for the period of November 1, 2019 to April 30, 2020 were selected for audit.
+In 2022, 19 Activity Reports filed by lobbyists for the period of November 1, 2021 to April 30, 2022 were selected for audit.
 The Public Ethics Law requires that lobbyists report compensation and other expenditures by filing Activity Reports.
-Gen'l Prov. § 5-705.
+Gen. Prov. § 5-705.
 The Commission is required to review each report filed with it as part of its duties under the Public Ethics Law.
-Gen'l Prov. § 5-205(a)(5)(i).
+Gen. Prov. § 5-205(a)(5)(i).
 Lobbyists must retain each "...account, bill, receipt, book, paper, or other document[s] necessary to substantiate..." their Activity Reports and affiliated reports for 3 years after the reports are filed.
-Gen'l Prov. § 5-409(a-b).
+Gen. Prov. § 5-409(a-b).
 Each lobbyist, with reasonable notice from the Commission, shall make those documents available to the Commission for inspection.
-Gen'l Prov. § 5-409(c).
+Gen. Prov. § 5-409(c).
 This last section provides the Commission with the authority to audit Activity Reports and other associated reports by inspecting supporting documentation.
 Lobbyists are advised that the audits will be occurring and of the documentation they will be required to provide if they are selected for an audit.

-Ten lobbyists, or 50%, were required to amend their Activity Reports or Personal Disclosures as a result of the audit in 2020.
+Fourteen lobbyists, or 73%, were required to amend their Activity Reports or Personal Disclosures as a result of the audit in 2022.
 Each year, due to the errors discovered in the audits, instructions in the lobbyist training are updated to emphasize the issues that arise in this and other audit years.
-After Activity Reports for the period of November 1, 2020 to April 30, 2021 are filed, the Commission staff will randomly select no less than 20 lobbyists and meet with them to review the documentation which supports their reports.
+After Activity Reports for the period of November 1, 2022 to April 30, 2023 are filed, the Commission staff will randomly select no less than 20 lobbyists and meet with them to review the documentation that supports their reports.
 Staff Counsel will then ask the lobbyists to provide any necessary amendments.
-Lobbyists who fail to respond to the audit will be subject to enforcement action.
-1
+Lobbyists who fail to respond to the audit will be subject to enforcement action.1